 To get to this place, however, it took a tremendous amount of time and effort and devotion and care and love.
 To care for Shelby, both Michelle and Adam became virtual experts in thalassemia — to the point where they now educate Shelby’s pediatrician on the complexity of her blood condition.
 Working with the international adoption clinic, Michelle and Adam put their daughter on a special diet to help treat the other rare blood disorder she was diagnosed with.
 Every week, they take her to speech and feeding and physical therapy to help her catch up developmentally from her time in an orphanage.
 And every three weeks, they still make the two-hour trip to Philadelphia for Shelby to receive a transfusion.

 Shelby is now brave and confident and thriving.
-But it’s difficult for Michelle to think about what might have become of Shelby had she never come home to a family.
+But it’s difficult for Michelle to think about what might have become of Shelby had she never joined a family.

 “I don’t think she would have grown up.
 I think that she would pass away,” she says.
 “It’s so hard to talk about because you don’t want to imagine that children are suffering, but we know it’s happening.”

-To the Special Needs Adoption Fund donors who helped cover the final adoption costs for Shelby to come home, Michelle would like to say thank you.
+To the generous donors who helped cover the final adoption costs for Shelby to join her family, Michelle would like to say thank you.
 “But I also want them to know that they are literally saving children’s lives,” she says.
 “Who Shelby is now wouldn’t be possible without the people that supported us to get her home.”

 “I think it would be so impactful,” she says.
 “For her, and for them.”